fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq28"></a>
 **(28) How can I manage status bar notifications?**

-In the notification settings you'll find a button *Manage notifications* to directly navigate to the Android notifications settings for FairEmail.
+In the notification settings you'll find a button *Manage notifications* to directly navigate to the Android notifications settings for FullEmail.

 On Android 8.0 Oreo and later you can manage the properties of the individual notification channels, for example to set a specific notification sound or to show notifications on the lock screen.

-FairEmail has the following notification channels:
+FullEmail has the following notification channels:

 * Service: used for the notification of the synchronize service, see also [this FAQ](#user-content-faq2)
 * Send: used for the notification of the send service